thomaswilburn/conspiracy/readme.rst

   <button :on.click="clickedbutton">Click me</button>

 In this code, clicking on the button will dispatch a "clickedbutton" event from the button, up through the DOM.
-To hand it, you add a listener for that custom event to your web component, like so:
+To handle it, you add a listener for that custom event to your web component, like so:

 .. code:: javascript